 Expenses are reflected in the period in which they were accrued, regardless of when exactly the payment is due and in what form (cash, in kind, etc.) it will be made.

-What is business income?
+What is enterprise income?

 Current legislation defines an organization's income as an increase in its economic benefits associated with the receipt of assets in cash, property or any other form, as well as with the repayment of its existing liabilities.